Skip to content

 An import github.com/user/repo/module resolves to ~/.dawn/cache/github.com/user/repo/module.dusk, or falls back to repo.dusk as a leaf, the same way the stdlib resolves a dotted path.
 The loader merges the modules it finds, the same as a stdlib import.

 Setting $DAWN_CACHE points a build at a clean cache.
-This is also how dawn’s own tests check resolution without touching a real home directory.
+This is also how Dawn’s own tests check resolution without touching a real home directory.

-dawn shells out to the system git to fetch, so git has to be on your path.
+Dawn shells out to the system git to fetch, so git has to be on your path.
 Each fetch is a shallow clone (git clone --depth 1) of https://<host>/<user>/<repo> into the cache.
-If the clone fails or git cannot be spawned, dawn reports the error and exits nonzero.
+If the clone fails or git cannot be spawned, Dawn reports the error and exits nonzero.

 • No version selection.
 The import string carries no version, and an import resolves against the latest clone in the cache.
 A repository already in the cache is never refetched by get.